library(ramp.falciparum)

 An Introduction to Queuing Theory for Malaria Epidemiology

-A basic question in malaria epidemiology is how long it would take to clear an infection.
+A basic question in malaria epidemiology is how long it would take to clear a simple infection.
 Initial investigations suggested the answer would be counted in months (see the vignette on Infection Duration).
-In some early studies of exposure, people were getting more than one infective bite, per person, per day [1].
-These sorts of observations gave rise questions about the importance of superinfection, or getting infected while already infected.1 Ross’s model had assumed that infected people would clear parasites at a constant rate, and that they could then become infected again.
-Given the high rates of exposure, that assumption could be wrong.
+Some early studies of malaria exposure counted more than one infecious bite, per person, per day [1].
+These sorts of observations gave rise questions about the importance of superinfection, or getting reinfected while infected.1

-If people were getting exposed at a higher rate than they were getting infected, how long would it take before they cleared all their infections?
-If all the parasites in an infecting bite are called a brood, how many broods would be infecting a person?
-Over the decades, studies of the distribution of the number of broods per person have used the term multiplicity of infection (MoI), a topic we take up in a deep dive vignette (see Multiplicity of Infection).
+If people were getting exposed at a higher rate than they were getting infected, then infections become complex – the parasites in blood include parasites from multiple distinct infectious bites.
+If all the parasites in an infecting bite are called a brood (for lack of a better collective noun), how many broods would be infecting a person?
+Over the decades, studies of the distribution of the number of broods per person have used the term multiplicity of infection (MoI), a topic we take up in a deep dive elsewhere (see the vignette on the Multiplicity of Infection).

 Walton’s Answer